eslint/rfcs/designs/2024-config-lookup-from-file/README.md

 In most of the `ESLint` class logic, `FlatConfigArray#getConfig()` will need to be replaced by `ConfigLoader#loadConfigArrayForPath()` to ensure that the file system is always searched to find the correct configuration.

 It's necessary to return a `FlatConfigArray` because we [pass a `FlatConfigArray` to `Linter`](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L498) and also use it when we [filter out code blocks](https://github.com/eslint/eslint/blob/455f7fd1662069e9e0f4dc912ecda72962679fbe/lib/eslint/eslint.js#L511-L513).
 Because `Linter` is a synchronous API, we need to maintain the synchronous calls, and the easiest way to do that is to access the `FlatConfigArray` directly.

+#### The `getCachedConfigArrayForPath()` Method

+This method checks the cache of already-read configuration information produced by `loadConfigArrayForPath()` to return a `FlatConfigArray`.
+This is necessary for areas of the codebase that must be synchronous and don't need updated configuration information from disk, such as [`getOrFindUsedDeprecatedRules()`](https://github.com/eslint/eslint/blob/7c78ad9d9f896354d557f24e2d37710cf79a27bf/lib/eslint/eslint.js#L185).

 ### Core Changes